National Star in Wales

 Students also take part in work-related activities within college and at external work placements.
 Recent placements have included National Museum Cardiff, Cafe on the Park, Mamhilad and a local foodbank.

 National Star recognises that everyone has different abilities and needs.
 That’s why each student receives individualised support to meet their health and care needs.
 Students with profound and multiple learning difficulties follow a sensory-based curriculum.
+Each student that studies with us requires a LSP, IDP or EHCP.

 Catchment